 Securing Connected Devices: An Arms Race

-This Academy Discourse by Professor Máire O'Neill, Queen's University Belfast, is the eighth in the series sponsored by Mason Hayes & Curran.
+Watch this discouse by Professor Máire O'Neill, Queen's University Belfast, the eighth in the series sponsored by Mason Hayes & Curran.

 With the rapid proliferation of pervasive electronic devices in our lives, the internet of things (IoT) has become a reality and its influence on our day to day activities is set to further increase with a projected 125 Billion connected devices by 2030.
 However, this poses serious security and privacy issues as we will no longer have direct control over with whom and what our devices communicate.
 Counterfeit, hacked, or cloned devices acting on a network are a significant threat.
 In addition, IoT devices are often low-cost in area, low-power and typically are restricted in both memory and computing power.